 Infographics can be beautiful, informative, fascinating, genuinely entertaining and educational.
 On a personal level, I’m a big fan.
 My own overwhelming need to understand things to the best of my ability has been nicely enhanced by this recent trend.
 Infographics come in a few flavours (chocolate, strawberry and banana).
-There are straight‐up graph types, area types, and in […]Read more "Infographics: the outer limits?"
+There are straight-up graph types, area types, and in the […]Read more "Infographics: the outer limits?"

 The British Heart Foundation runs a yearly campaign to get children and people who look after children to think about and understand what they’re eating and how to make the conscious choice to be healthier.
 We ran a survey to find out more about how and what children in the UK eat and drink.
 One of the […]Read more "Food for thought"

 Information is Beautiful is running a set of challenges and awards for visualisation.
 Since I wasn’t shortlisted, I can show you my entry in their first challenge, which was to visualise how the world’s resources are rapidly running out.
 Being an optimistic sort of person, I went with the worst case scenario, of course!
-See how the world’s resources […]Read more "Metal and oil"
+See how the world’s resources might be […]Read more "Metal and oil"

 So, I didn’t win a data visualisation competition.
 Oh well, fair enough — the data set we were given was quite simple — this is how many black students there are applying for universities, and this is how many of them got into Oxford, Cambridge, Durham and UCL.
 This was, I felt, the wrong question.
-I didn’t just want […]Read more "Black students and asking the wrong questions"
+I didn’t just want to […]Read more "Black students and asking the wrong questions"